eunomia-bpf/bpftime/README.md

 ![How it works](https://eunomia.dev/bpftime/documents/bpftime.png)

-In this mode, bpftime can run eBPF programs in userspace without kernel.
-It relies on a userspace verifier to ensure the safety of eBPF programs.
+In this mode, bpftime can run eBPF programs in userspace without kernel, so it can be ported into low version of Linux or event other systems, and running without root permissions.
+It relies on a [userspace verifier](https://github.com/vbpf/ebpf-verifier) to ensure the safety of eBPF programs.

 #### Run with kernel eBPF